Skip navigation

 4 – Using the hottest part of the grill, place the oysters shell down on grill grate.
 Once the butter starts to melt, drizzle each oyster with white wine and close the lid to the grill.

-5 – Grill oysters for approximately 3-5 minutes, finish with fresh chopped parsley, garnish with lemons and serve!
+oysters on the grill5 – Grill oysters for approximately 3-5 minutes, finish with fresh chopped parsley, garnish with lemons and serve!

 Grilled oysters from joe's